 I hope to see you at Sprint 18.

-If you would like to attend, please register your interest by emailing us.
+If you would like to attend, please register your interest by mailing us.